Huntsville Speedway General Track Rules

 2. Fuel cell maximum size is 22 gallons.

 3. It is recommended that fuel cell should be located as far forward as possible, but stay behind the differential housing.
-Fuel cell must be between frame rails with proper ground clearance and secured with four 1/8” x 2” steel straps or four 1/8” X 1” steel straps and must be approved by HS officials.
-NOTE: Ground clearance depends upon class- See division rules.
+Fuel cell must be between frame rails with proper ground clearance and secured with two 1/8” x 2” steel straps or four 1/8” X 1” steel straps and must be approved by HS officials.
+NOTE: Ground clearance depends upon division – see division rules.

 4. Fuel must be pump style only.
-No alcohol, methanol, or nitrous oxide permitted.
-No hazardous chemical mixture.
+No alcohol, methanol, E-85, or nitrous oxide permitted.
+No hazardous chemical mixtures are allowed.

 6. Fuel cell caps must be in closed position at all times while car is on the track.
-Caps should be safety wired.
+Caps should be safety wired to prevent loss.

-2. Numbers must be of distinguishable color and must be at least 22” high.
+2. Numbers must be of distinguishable color and must be at least 20” tall.
 Numbers must appear on both sides and on the roof of the race vehicle in order to be scored correctly.
 Numbers should also appear on the left rear taillight and front right headlight so on-track crew members can better identify your race vehicle.
 Chrome or highly reflective numbers may adversely affect the lap timer.
 Again, CHOOSE WISELY!

-3. All race vehicles must reserve 6” X 48” of space across the top of the windshield, all the way across, for class sponsors name.
-Modified cars please leave backside of spoiler open.
+3. All race vehicles must reserve 6” X 48” of space across the top of the windshield for division sponsor’s name.
+Open Wheel Modified cars please reserve backside of rear spoiler.

-2. All cars must compete on tires officially approved and/or marked by Huntsville Speedway.
+2. All race vehicles must compete only on tires officially approved and/or marked by Huntsville Speedway.

 Driver and Car Registration

-1. All drivers must complete the 2013 Huntsville Speedway drivers’ information form and IRS W-9 form annually before being able to compete in races at HS.
-Once the form is turned in to the office, you may reserve your car number.
-The number you reserve will be yours for the entire season, no changes.
+1. All drivers must complete the Huntsville Speedway drivers’ information form and IRS W-9 form annually before being able to compete in races at HS.
+When the form is turned in to the office, you will reserve your race vehicle number.
+The number you reserve will be yours for the entire season and no changes will be allowed.

 1. Inspection of participants’ vehicles will be accomplished at the sole discretion of the officials.

-2. Cars are subject to being inspected at any time after entering the pits, as determined by officials.
+2. Race vehicles are subject to being inspected at any time after entering the pits, as determined by officials.
 Inspection may take place before, during, and/or after race events.